 Effective November 1, 1999, the Daughters of Charity National Health System (DCNHS) and the Sisters of St. Joseph Health System (SSJHS) merged into a co-sponsored Catholic health ministry known as Ascension Health.
 In 2002, Ascension Health was enhanced with the addition of the hospitals and related health facilities of Carondelet Health System, sponsored by the Sisters of St. Joseph of Carondelet.
 In 2012, Alexian Brothers Health System joined Ascension Health.
 In 2013, the Sisters of the Sorrowful Mother also joined when the three regional health systems that comprised its Marian Health System joined Ascension Health.

-Ascension Health has more than 113,000 employees who work in 19 states and the District of Columbia.
+Ascension Health has more than 150,000 associates and 35,000 affiliated providers who work in 23 states and the District of Columbia.
 Lourdes is now a member of Ascension Health, and continues to serve the community in which we live.

 Much has changed in the community and at Lourdes since a small 25-bed hospital opened on Riverside Drive more than 80 years ago, but there remains one constant: the commitment of the Daughters of Charity and their Mission of caring.
 We invite you to explore the many excellent health care services we provide.